Health Care Reform FAQ

 What are the Employer Shared Responsibility provisions?

-Beginning in 2015, the Patient Protection and Affordable Care Act requires applicable large employers (i.e., employers with 50 or more full-time equivalent employees) to offer group health insurance coverage to their full-time employees, or potentially pay a penalty if at least one full-time employee obtains a subsidy for coverage through a health insurance marketplace.
+Beginning in 2015, the Patient Protection and Affordable Care Act places responsibility on applicable large employers (i.e., employers with 50 or more full-time equivalent employees) to offer group health insurance coverage to their full-time employees, or potentially pay a penalty if at least one full-time employee obtains a subsidy for coverage through a health insurance marketplace.
 These provisions are commonly known as Employer Shared Responsibility (ESR) or "pay-or-play" requirements.

 When do these provisions go into effect?